ctrl-z-9000-times/HTM_experiments/README.md

 properties.

 ## Reinforcement Learning Notes:

-Many thanks to:
+Many thanks to:  Sungur, 2017.
-Sungur, 2017.
 "HIERARCHICAL TEMPORAL MEMORY BASED AUTONOMOUS AGENT FOR PARTIALLY OBSERVABLE VIDEO GAME ENVIRONMENTS"

-TODO: explain all of the ways in which my system is different from Sungur's system.
+TODO: Write this section or copy it from the file bg_writeup.odt

 ## Cython Notes:

-The htm module is written in Cython, a superset of python3 which is compiled into C code and then to binary python3 extension module.
+The sdr module is written in Cython, a superset of python3 which is compiled into C code and then to binary python3 extension module.
 Cython adds C types to python3 code and automatically inserts the interfaces needed to go between C types and python3 objects.
 Code using these C types bypasses the python3 type